 - again, receivers will catch the ball

-- repeat 5-10 times (depending on time) then have players change to the other service court and repeat.
+- repeat 5-10 times (depending on time) then have players change to the opposite service court and repeat.

-- NOTE: if you are outside and there is wind, also change ends and repeat so players are able to hit both into and with the wind
+- NOTE: if you are outside and there is wind, also change ends and repeat so players are able to hit both with and into the wind

-You have now allowed players to not only learn how to properly serve the ball, but also to get the feel for hitting the ball, and how the ball will bounce when it is hit to them.
+You have now allowed players to not only learn how to properly serve the ball, but also to get the feel for hitting the ball with a full swing, and also see how the ball will bounce when it is hit to them.

 Step 2 – RETURN OF SERVE